baotianyoutai/portfolio/README.md

 - The Market Operations Department handles foreign remittances, a process that requires the use of international balance of payments item numbers.
 Foreign remittance operations required employees to consult an 80-page manual published by Bank of Japan, consuming significant time.
 - Centralized operations(caused by concentration of decision-making and information at the head office) increased workload, and knowledge sharing for new hires was a challenge.

-- [AI Process]
+#### Task
+- Reduce manual reference time and develop an AI that enables anyone to make judgments by referencing past cases and manuals.

+#### Solution
-We developed a RAG system (indexing, retrieving, and generation) using the following steps:<br>
+Developed a RAG system (indexing, retrieving, and generation) using the following steps:<br>
-1.began by chunking the PDF document.<br>
+1.Chunking the PDF document.<br>
-2.created a searchable document from the chunks.<br>
+2.Created a searchable document from the chunks by embedding.<br>
-3.implemented the RAG system using Langchain and Chroma DB.<br>
+3.Implemented the RAG system using Langchain and Chroma DB.<br>
-4.deployed the system on Cloud Run with a Streamlit interface.<br>
+4.Deployed the system on Cloud Run with a Streamlit interface.<br>
-5.To enhance usability, especially for users, we integrated the following feature:<br>
-The Streamlit interface displays the specific sections of the original PDF document from which retrieved information originates, using metadata from the document chunks.
-This helps users easily verify the source of the information.
+5.Integrated a feature to display specific pages of the original PDF to allow users to easily verify information sources.

-- [Technical Skills] Cloud Run, GCS, Streamlit, RAG, langchain, ChromaDB,
+#### Technical Skills: Cloud Run, GCS, Streamlit, RAG, langchain, ChromaDB,

 ### 2.AI for answering questions regarding loan approval authority(_November 2024 - March 2025_)
 - responsible for the end-to-end development of an AI application designed for eight users.